boostorg/redis/README.md

   part of making Aedis useful to a larger audience and suitable for the Boost review process.

-* The `aedis::connection` is now using `asio::basic_stream_socket` by
-  default and taking an executor as template parameter, instead of a stream,  likewise for `aedis::ssl::connection`.
-Users that want to use streams other than asio's `asio::basic_stream_socket` should now specialize `aedis::basic_connection`.
+* The `aedis::connection` is now using a typeddef to a `net::ip::tcp::socket` and  `aedis::ssl::connection` to `net::ssl::stream<net::ip::tcp::socket>`.
+Users that need to use other stream type must now specialize `aedis::basic_connection`.

 * Adds a low level example of async code.